hugozap/wizard-amigos-wasm-example/README.md

 # WASM and JS interop

 This project consists of 2 projects
-- Rust library
+- Rust library `src/lib.rs`
-- Static html site (no bundlers)
+- Static html site (no bundlers) `webapp`

-# Concepts

-- Call a Rust function and use result from Js
+## Examples

+- Calculate a number factorial in rust
+- Same operation but in a Web Worker
-- Manipulate an image (loaded from input file and sent to wasm)
+- Load an image and apply a blur filter (using Rust photon library)

+## Running the app

+- Start an http server from the `webapp` with `npm run start`

-## Generating the wasm package.
+## Generating the wasm package and updating the webapp

 If you update the rust code, you need to re-generate the package and copy the files to the web-app folder: